Skip to main content

 Planning tasks for Generic Resources follows the same general approach as planning tasks for resources.

-Use Case 1: Generic Resource as a non-physical entities
+Use Case 1: Generic Resource as a non-physical entity

 Planning from the Work Item Box